 Understand sentiment analysis

-Sentiment analysis is the process of understanding a customer’s attitude during an interaction based on the language used during an interaction.
+Sentiment analysis is the process of understanding a customer’s experience during an interaction based on the language used during an interaction.
 Sentiment analysis is performed on the transcript generated from the interaction.
-The knowledge collected as a result of gauging the customer’s sentiment provides valuable data about customer experiences, product and service reputation, and agent’s competency.

 Sentiment analysis classifies each customer phrase as a positive, negative, or neutral attitude based on the language used throughout the interaction.
 A sentiment score is assigned to a phrase based on the magnitude of positivity or negativity detected within that phrase.
 A sentiment marker representing the positive or negative phrase is placed in the interaction overview waveform and in the transcript.
 Subsequently, all of the positive and negative sentiment values are used to calculate an overall sentiment score and an overall sentiment trend for the interaction.

-With this information, users assess a customer’s feelings towards your products, brands, and services.
+With this information, users assess a customer’s feelings towards your products, brands, services, and agent’s competency.
 For example, you can use sentiment analysis results to search for a list of interactions with a high negative sentiment score to identify frustrated customer experiences, determine the root cause of the customer’s frustration, provide them with the solution they need, and ultimately improve the customer’s experience and agent performance.

-Sentiment analysis information is made available in APIs as well as in the Interaction Detail View.
+Sentiment analysis information is available in APIs as well as in the Interaction Detail View.

 - There may be a short delay between the time you view an interaction transcript to the time sentiment markers appear in the transcript.

 - The quality of audio interaction transcriptions may affect sentiment analysis.
 Low quality interactions may lead to missing or mislabeled positive or negative markers.
 For this reason, and in order to confirm the sentiment, it is important to listen to interactions that include numerous negative sentiments.